![]() |

 Accessory Sources

 Accessory UseMultiple accessories can be connected in parallel by the use of a stackable connector.
 The manipulator and cutter do not use a stackable connector, but can be used with other accessories by plugging in their connector as the last one in sequence.
-The accessory port must be sealed with a terminated accessory connector or the accessory port terminator dummy plug.
-Failure to seal the accessory port may lead to loss of control of the ROV or damage to the components. |

 Included AccessoriesSeveral topside accessories are included with all Mission Specialist system configurations.
 Sun ShadeThe sun shade can be attached directly to the control panel lid and provides shade for the computer and monitor to make it easier to see the displays when working in bright light.
 See the label on the sun shade for installation instructions.
 Tool KitA basic tool kit is provided in order to perform routine maintenance and field repairs.
 The tool kit also contains some spare parts including ballast weights, propellers and other items.
 Additional Sensors and ToolingThis configuration includes the following sensors and tooling: |